insure logo

 Ellie Available Now

-Cheapest teen car insurance companies in Ohio
+Cheapest car insurance companies for teen drivers in Ohio

-In Ohio, Auto-Owners offers the cheapest coverage for drivers ages 16-19, averaging $3,032 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Ohio, Auto-Owners offers the lowest rates for drivers ages 16-19, averaging $3,032 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.

 CompanyAverage annual premium